- 10.25k views

 - Top tips: Supermarkets and banking facilities are available in Santa Elena, just in case you want to replenish your essentials in the mountains

 Seemingly a world apart from the mountainous topography of Costa Rica, this wildlife conserve is nestled away from the public, sandwiched in between volcanic beaches and a tepid lagoon.
-This remote location can only be reached by boat or a domestic flight.
+One of the best places to visit in Costa Rica for its remote wildlife and vegetation, this remote location can only be reached by boat or a domestic flight.
 Reach this wonderland through Río la Suerte and watch endangered turtles lay their eggs.
 This national park is home to four endangered sea turtles, the Green sea turtle, Hawksbill turtle, Giant Leatherback and Loggerhead.

 - Location: Tortuguero National Park, Limón Province